karwenzman/PaperDeliverySolution/README.md

 # PaperDeliverySolution

-Currently, I am just faking the user authentication.
-Enter ***guest*** as 'Login' and you will have access to the basic functionality.

 ## Framework
 This project is a **WPF Desktop Application** coded in **C#**.
 The current version is **.Net 8.0**.